by Mark D. Lerner, Ph.D.

 Chairman, The National Center for Emotional Wellness

-Not long ago, we dealt with students running in the halls, making excessive noise, cutting a line, talking out-of-turn, chewing gum or violating a dress code.
+Not long ago, we dealt with students running in the halls, making excessive noise, cutting a line, talking out-of-turn, chewing gum, or violating a dress code.

 Today, we are faced with violence including assaults and gang activity.
-We are seeing an increase in the frequency of substance abuse, self-mutilation, suicide and serious injuries and deaths from automobile accidents.
+We are seeing an increase in the frequency of substance abuse, self-mutilation, suicide, and serious injuries and deaths from automobile and bus accidents.
 We are also contending with new types of violence including terrorist attacks, hostage-taking, snipers, murders, sexual predators, "hit lists," threatening graffiti, bomb scares and real bombs.
 Following, is a perspective on how we may prevent school violence.

 What are the causes of school-based violence?

 A wide spectrum of traumatic events are impacting our nation's schools.
 And, as a consequence, school systems are being charged with the responsibility of responding to school-based crises.
 In recent years, districts have been scrambling to develop comprehensive crisis response plans.
 We no longer question if a school will be faced with a tragedy, but when.

 Many factors contribute to the causes of school violence.
 Research is helping us to understand the relationship between violent television programs, movies, music lyrics, text messages, and violent behavior.
 Additionally, the interactive nature of violent computer and video games is being investigated.
 We hear about the availability of guns and other weapons and we cannot ignore the data.